duyanh213-ml/motocycle_pred/README.md

-# Please go to guidline folder to read pdf file
+# Please go to guidlines and read the pdf